cysouw/diathesis/text/c05_case.md

 ::: ex
 a.
 Er reist immer in die Berge.
 b.
 Er reist immer am Wochenende.
 c.
-Er reist immer mit seinem Koffer.
+Er reist immer mit dem Bus.
 d.
 Er reist immer mit seinem Freund.
 e.
 Er reist immer für seinen Chef.
 f.
 Er reist immer für seine Arbeit.
 :::

-An attempt has been made below to classify the examples of strictly intransitive verbs into broad semantic categories.
-However, these categories are in no way intended as definitional for the kind of verbs allowed in this class.
-Yet, the semantic categories attested give a good indication of the kind of verbs that tend to be strictly intransitive.
+An attempt has been made below to classify the strictly intransitive verbs into broad semantic categories.
+However, these categories are in no way intended to define the kind of verbs allowed in this class.
+Yet, the semantic classes give a good indication of the kind of verbs that tend to be strictly intransitive.
 Note that this list is in no way intended to be exhaustive, but only illustrative.

 #### Attested verbs {.unnumbered}

 - Movement: *ankommen, ausgehen, eintreffen, rasen (schnell bewegen), reisen, untergehen, verreisen, verschwinden, schlendern, spazieren*
-- Bodily Functions: *niesen, pinkeln, brechen (übergeben), husten*
+- Bodily function: *niesen, pinkeln, brechen (übergeben), husten*
+- Natural process: *ertrinken, scheinen, sprießen, wachsen, schrumpfen*
 - Sleeping: *aufstehen, aufwachen, einschlafen*
-- Living: *ausziehen, einziehen, umziehen, wegziehen*
+- Housing: *ausziehen, einziehen, umziehen, wegziehen*
-- Natural Process: *ertrinken, scheinen, sprießen, wachsen, schrumpfen*
 - Noun incorporation: *fernsehen, autofahren, seiltanzen, bergsteigen, kopfrechnen, notlanden, brustschwimmen, bruchrechnen, eislaufen, kopfstehen, probefahren, radfahren, windsurfen*
 - Others: *desertieren, enden, hupen, klingen*

 #### Notes {.unnumbered}

-Some of the 'living' verbs allow for accusative arguments in non-living related meanings, like *ausziehen* 'to undress' [@next a], *einziehen* 'to build' [@next b], *aufziehen* 'to build' [@next c] or *wegziehen* 'to pull away' [@next d].
+Some of the 'housing' verbs allow for accusative arguments in non-housing related meanings, like *ausziehen* 'to undress' [@next a], *einziehen* 'to build' [@next b], *aufziehen* 'to build' [@next c] or *wegziehen* 'to pull away' [@next d].

 ::: ex
 - Ich ziehe meine Hose aus.
 - Ich ziehe eine Wand ein.
-- Ich ziehe die Zugbrücke auf.
+- Ich ziehe die Mauer auf.
 - Ich ziehe die Karre weg.
 :::

 ### [ NA ] Nominative+accusative

 The verbs in this class are strict transitives: they need a nominative subject argument and an additional accusative argument.
 Further arguments are not allowed, and no governed prepositions are allowed either.
 It turns out that this group is not very large, because very many verbs allow for dative arguments (traditionally called 'free' datives) or alternations with governed prepositions.
 For example, an apparently typical transitive verb like *bauen* 'to build' allows for a dative to mark the beneficiary of the building, as in *Ich baue dir ein Haus* 'I will build a house for you' (see [@sec:prepositions-benefactive-dative]).
 Conversely, there are also many apparently typical transitive verbs that can just as well be used without accusative object, including well-known ambitransitive verbs like *essen* 'to eat' (see [@sec:case-accusative-drop]).
 All such verbs are discussed in their respective sections.
-Still, even with all such verbs removed, the current set of 'pure' transitive verbs can easily be extended and the current listing is not at all intended to be complete.
+Still, even with all those verbs removed, the current set of 'pure' transitive verbs can easily be extended and the list given below is not at all intended to be complete.

 The number of monomorphemic 'strictly' transitive verbs seems to be very limited.
 Preverbs (see Chapter [-@sec:preverbs]) regularly induce an applicative alternation and subsequently often lexicalise, leading to transitive verbs [@next a,b].